 Project 2: Revolution From Afar: Mobilizations for Regime Change and the Making of the Filipino Diaspora in the United States and the Netherlands, 1965-1992 (2012-2016)

 Sharon’s dissertation explains the conditions and mechanisms through which migrants and exiles become involved in political struggles in their homelands.
 While much is known about why migrants maintain homeland ties, information on how they become engaged in organizations involved in political struggles remains scant.
 Through a comparative case study of homeland-directed activism among Filipinos in the U.S. and the Netherlands from the period of authoritarian rule (1965-1986) to the early years of democratic transition (1986-1992) in the Philippines, the project analyzed how political structures in both the host and home societies, resources in the migrant communities, and formation of oppositional consciousness interact and influence mobilization.
 Sharon gathered data from 2012 to 2014 in the Netherlands (Amsterdam, Den Haag, Leiden, Nijmegen, Tilburg, and Utrecht), the Philippines (Manila), and the U.S. (Los Angeles, New York, the San Francisco Bay Area, and Seattle), collecting over 1,000 pages of archival data in Dutch, English, and Filipino and 53 in-depth interviews.
+In the Netherlands, she was affiliated with the Department of Political Science and Institute for Migration and Ethnic Studies of the University of Amsterdam as Visiting Researcher.

 PUBLIC DISCOURSE ON IMMIGRATION